 He became Fellow of the Royal College of Surgeons and Physicians of Glasgow in 1988.
 He received a postgraduate doctorate at Sheffield University in 1991.

 In 1991 he was appointed in Sheffield as Consultant Neurosurgeon and Honorary Senior Lecturer at the University of Sheffield.
 His interests in general neurosurgery are microsurgery of the spine and epilepsy surgery.
-He is the founder neurosurgeon of the Sheffield Epilepsy Surgery Programme.
-He is one of the UK pioneers of Vagus Nerve Stimulation for epilepsy.
+He was the founder neurosurgeon of the Sheffield Epilepsy Surgery Programme and one of the UK pioneers of Vagus Nerve Stimulation for epilepsy.

 He is an Author of over 80 peer reviewed papers and several book chapters, the majority in the field of Gamma Knife Radiosurgery.
 He has lectured on European Training Courses and frequently is an as invited speaker, mostly on radiosurgery at international conferences.

 Mr Radatz was educated at the Free University, Berlin continuing his training to become a Fellow of the Royal College of Surgeons specialising in Neurosurgery.